KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 * <span style="color:blue"><font size="5.5">Blue Cluster</font></span>.
 This cluster is predominately related to foriegn words, with 2 dense clusters for French and German.

 * <span style="color:red"><font size="5.5">Red Cluster</font></span>.
-This cluster is related to upscale entrees.
-There seems to be sub regions for things like salads, sandwichs, and wings as well.
-Most of the words in this topic cluster are related to fine dining entrees though.
+This cluster is related to ingredients and food items.
+There is a fairly dense and wide area that sees to be mainly bar and american grill and fryer style food items which has a tail from sushi style items to asian foods.
+Authentic Italian has its own fairly isolated dense cluster within this red cluster.
+Other styles of items seem to be outliers in this representation of the data.

 * <span style="color:green"><font size="5.5">Green Cluster</font></span>.
 The words in this cluster have less affinity than those in the other groups.
 These appear to be mostly words that are a bit more general than some of the other clusters.
 The densest looking cluster, in the lower right region, is all related to names.
+The next densest layer was table types, mostly fine dining tables and the next was for the floor of the building, most likely for the location of the restaurant.

 ### Conclusion